vdanielb/vdanielb.github.io/_pages/about.md

 Hi there!

 My full name is Vincentius Daniel Budidharma, but I prefer to be called **Daniel**.
 I'm currently a student at UCSD.
 My interests include machine learning, statistics, and data science.
 Outside of coding, I enjoy watching films and [hiking](/hikes/).

+This website is still being built.
+I plan to showcase some projects and maybe add a page dedicated to showing my favourite films in the future.

 Click [here](/assets/pdf/resume.pdf){:target="_blank"} for my resume!